baggepinnen/ControlSystemIdentification.jl/docs/src/examples/flexible_robot.md

 ```@example robot
 w = exp10.(LinRange(-1, log10(pi/d.Ts), 200))
-bodeplot(model_pem.sys, w, lab="PEM", plotphase=false)
+bodeplot(model_pem.sys, w, lab="PEM", plotphase=false, hz=true)
-bodeplot!(model_ss.sys, w, lab="Subspace", plotphase=false)
+bodeplot!(model_ss.sys, w, lab="Subspace", plotphase=false, hz=true)
-plot!(tfest(d), legend=:bottomleft)
+plot!(tfest(d), legend=:bottomleft, hz=true, xticks=(xt,xt))
 ```
 It looks like the model fails to capture the notches accurately.
 Estimating zeros is known to be hard, both in practice and in theory.
+In the estimated disturbance (labeled *Noise*), we see a peak at around 34Hz.
+This is likely an overtone due to nonlinearities.

 We can also investigate how well the models predict for various prediction horizons, and compare that to how well the model does in open loop (simulation)
 ```@example robot